jagt/clumsy/README.md

 ## Details

-Simulate network latency, delay, packet loss with clumsy on Windows 10:
+Simulate network latency, delay, packet loss with clumsy on Windows 7/8/10:

 ![](clumsy-demo.gif)

-## The Fork
+## This Fork

 This is a fork of the original [jagt/clumsy](https://github.com/jagt/clumsy) to add the **bandwidth limit** feature:

 ![](clumsy.png)

 The algorithm is similar to webrtc, which uses a sliding window (size = 1 second) to statistic current bandwidth.

-Though nowadays it seems everybody has high speed broadband Internet connection, it's still important to face the fact that network transportation isn't always reliable.
-You don't want a duplicated UDP packet to crash your application.
-Properly handle this usually requires adding more code in their projects, and it's not always easy nor possible.
-Hopefully clumsy can provide an easy and painless (though suboptimal) option to do this for busy developers.

 ## License